-That’s how I discovered more and more artists and was totally caught up in the charms of the genre, a few years later I had a Progressive band of my own.
+That’s how I discovered more and more artists and was totally caught up in the charms of the genre.
+A few years later I had a Progressive Rock band of my own.

-What caught me, at first without theoretical knowledge at all, is the relative freedom in the music of those artists.
-I do not know if my assumption is correct, but the reason why this musical genre was labeled Progressive Rock was due to technical reasons – these bands contained the usual core of rock groups – bass / guitars / drums – to which added layers of different musical instruments and other effects that were really much more complex and sometimes bolder than what could be found in classic Rock acts, of course, the music itself is complex and the songs or the pieces are much longer than a regular Rock song.
+What caught me, at first without theoretical knowledge at all, is the relative musical freedom of those artists.
+I do not know if my assumption is correct, but the reason why this musical genre was labeled as Progressive Rock was due to technical reasons – these bands contained the usual core of rock groups – bass/guitars/drums – to which added layers of different musical instruments and other audible effects that were really much more complex and sometimes bolder than what could be found in Classic Rock acts, of course, the music itself is complex and the songs or the pieces are much longer than a regular Rock song.

 Even under this umbrella were sub-genres and phenomena, and what I am interested to mention in this context – Progressive Rock, especially in the circles of musicians and music enthusiasts in general, gets a lot of blows and was sometimes perceived as pretentious or ostentatious – sometimes justified – some of the artists belonging to this genre tend to show off their technical abilities with their musical instruments, and sometimes you can find whole albums filled with instrumental pyrotechnics and very little musical content with a statement.
 I have never been captivated by the technocratic content, and I have always connected to pieces and songs with clear shape and content – one that can be sung or played in the head.